 Will EBCE have a separate rate structure for agricultural customers?

 EBCE will use the same rate schedules as PG&E, including those rates specific to agricultural customers such as AG-1, AG-4, and AG-5.
 The current rate sheet can be found on the website at ebce.org/rates.

 What if I have multiple accounts?

-What if I have existing direct access arrangements or special PG&E rates?
+What if I have existing direct access arrangements?

-Any existing direct access arrangements or special PG&E rates will not be automatically enrolled in EBCE’s program.
+Any existing direct access arrangements will not be automatically enrolled in EBCE’s program.
+Direct Access (DA) service is retail electric service where customers purchase electricity from a competitive provider called an Electric Service Provider (ESP), instead of from a regulated electric utility.
 However, those customers can choose to become EBCE customers.
 Special direct access termination provisions may apply.

 Solar & Nem Customers